carpentries/maintainer-onboarding/_episodes/01-welcome.md

 - Endeavour to be welcoming and supportive of contributions from all members of the community
 - Give feedback to contributors and evaluate lesson contributions in light of The Carpentries pedagogical model

+> ## Maintainer Guidelines
-You can find more details about [Maintainer Guidelines](https://docs.carpentries.org/topic_folders/maintainers/maintainers.html) in the Carpentries documentation.
+> You can find more details about [Maintainer Guidelines](https://docs.carpentries.org/topic_folders/maintainers/maintainers.html) in the Carpentries documentation.
+{: .callout}

 These goals will be achieved with a 3-week Maintainer Onboarding course, with the following goals: